Security-Onion-Solutions/securityonion-docs/misp.rst

 -------

 Please keep in mind we do not officially support this integration, so installation is at your own risk.
-Additionally, the current version of MISP seems to have an issue with Bro Intel export, therefore, this particular functionailty may not work as intended ( depending on the version of MISP you are using).
+Additionally, the current version of MISP seems to have an issue with Zeek Intel export, therefore, this particular functionality may not work as intended ( depending on the version of MISP you are using).

 See: https://github.com/MISP/MISP/issues/4050 for more details.